RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>19</sup> Who [is] blind, but my servant? or deaf, as my messenger [that] I sent? who [is] blind as [he that is] perfect, and blind as the LORD’S servant?
 <sup>20</sup> Seeing (8675) many things, but thou observest not; opening the ears, but he heareth not.
 <sup>21</sup> The LORD is well pleased for his righteousness ’ sake; he will magnify the law, and make [it] honourable.
-<sup>22</sup> But this [is] a people robbed and spoiled; [they are] all of them snared in holes , and they are hid in prison houses: they are for a prey, and none delivereth; for a spoil, and none saith, Restore.
+<sup>22</sup> But this [is] a people robbed and spoiled; [they are] all of them snared in holes, and they are hid in prison houses: they are for a prey, and none delivereth; for a spoil, and none saith, Restore.
 <sup>23</sup> Who among you will give ear to this? [who] will hearken and hear for the time to come?
-<sup>24</sup> Who gave Jacob for a spoil , and Israel to the robbers? did not the LORD, he against whom we have sinned? for they would not walk in his ways, neither were they obedient unto his law.
+<sup>24</sup> Who gave Jacob for a spoil, and Israel to the robbers? did not the LORD, he against whom we have sinned? for they would not walk in his ways, neither were they obedient unto his law.
 <sup>25</sup> Therefore he hath poured upon him the fury of his anger, and the strength of battle: and it hath set him on fire round about, yet he knew not; and it burned him, yet he laid [it] not to heart.
 ## Chapter 43